aspose-barcode/Aspose.BarCode-Documentation/net/developer-guide/symbology-generation-specifics/maxicode-barcodes/_index.md

 weight: 80
 url: /net/maxicode-barcodes/
 ---
+{{% alert color="primary" %}}[Try online](https://products.aspose.app/barcode/generate).
+You can test the quality of ***Aspose.BarCode*** generation and view the results online.{{% /alert %}}

 ## Overview
 *MaxiCode* is a 2D matrix barcode type that allows encoding both text information and byte streams.
 This symbology supports Reed-Solomon error correction.
 The amount of data required for error correction and barcode size are strictly specified in the *MaxiCode* standard.
 A *MaxiCode* barcode includes a round bullseye finder pattern composed of three concentric circles, six orientation patterns, and 33 rows with 29 or 30 hexagonal modules.

-The available size of information to be encoded (data capacity) depends on the input data themselves due to encoding specificities and constitutes at most approximately 60 bytes or 140 numerical (90 alphanumeric) digits.
+The available size of information to be encoded (data capacity) depends on the input data characteristics due to encoding specificities and constitutes at most 60 bytes or 140 numerical (90 alphanumeric) digits.
 This symbology has been introduced for postal services; it is intended for industrial standard support and is not recommended for arbitrary use.

+{{% alert color="primary" %}}*If you need any clarifications, feel free to reach out [Aspose Technical Support](/barcode/net/technical-support/): ask your questions at [Aspose.Barcode Forum](https://forum.aspose.com/c/barcode/13) or contact Aspose [Paid Support Helpdesk](https://helpdesk.aspose.com/).*{{% /alert %}}

 ## MaxiCode Encoding Mode Settings
 In ***Aspose.BarCode for .NET***, developers can set different encoding modes for *MaxiCode* barcode generation using the [*MaxiCodeEncodeMode*](https://apireference.aspose.com/barcode/net/aspose.barcode.generation/maxicodeparameters/properties/maxicodeencodemode) property of class [*MaxiCodeParameters*](https://apireference.aspose.com/barcode/net/aspose.barcode.generation/maxicodeparameters).
 The following encoding modes are supported: